 GLACIER NATIONAL PARK

 While the campsite we had in Fish Creek Campground was the best campsite we’ve ever had, Many Glacier is the best campground we have ever stayed at.
-I now fully understand why it is one of the most difficult campsites to get a reservation at in the entire National Park Service.
+I now fully understand why it is one of the most difficult campsites to get a reservation in the entire National Park Service.

-When we were checking out of Fish Creek at the Ranger kiosk, the Ranger noted to us that the site we were checking out of was her favorite in the campground – a sentiment that was communicated to us by other Rangers we spoke with.
-I then asked her what her what her favorite campsite was in Many Glacier; her response was, “any of them, it’s Many Glacier”.
+When we were checking out of Fish Creek Campground at the Ranger kiosk, the Ranger noted to us that the site we were checking out of was her favorite in the campground – a sentiment that was communicated to us by other Rangers we spoke with.
+I then asked her what her favorite campsite was in Many Glacier; her response was, “any of them, it’s Many Glacier”.

 Location: 12 miles west of Babb, MT on the east side of the park.